Daidictates/Companies_house_portfolio/README.md

 # companies_house_portfolio
-A neat way to keep an eye on your small company portfolio via companies house API.
+A neat way to keep an eye on your small company portfolio via the companies house API.